Volvo Cars: Sponsorship

 Volvo has, since the 1950s, had special international sales programs for customers assigned abroad, for example Diplomat Sales, Military Sales and Expat Sales.

-The Volvo trademark is now jointly owned (50/50) by Volvo Group and Volvo Car Corporation.
+The Volvo trademark is now jointly owned (50/50) by Volvo Group and Volvo Car Group.
 One of the main promotional activities for the brand is the sailing Race Volvo Ocean Race, formerly known as the Whitbread Around the World Race.
 There is also a Volvo Baltic Race and Volvo Pacific Race, and Volvo likes to encourage its image by sponsoring golf tournaments all over the world including major championship events called the Volvo Masters and Volvo China Open.

 Volvo sponsored the Volvo Ocean Race, the world's leading round-the-world yacht race for the first time in 2001–02.
 The next edition was to take place between 2011 and 2012.
 Volvo has also had a long-standing commitment to the International Sailing Federation (ISAF) and is involved in the Volvo/ISAF World Youth Sailing Championships since 1997.

 In 2011, Volvo Cars is the main sponsor of the winter sports and music festival Snowbombing in Austria.

 In 2012, Volvo signed NBA star Jeremy Lin to an endorsement agreement for two years to participate in Volvo's corporate and marketing activities as a "brand ambassador" for Volvo Car Corp.

 In 2015, Volvo signed a deal with Chennaiyin FC, a football franchise team of the Indian Super League as a side shirt sponsor.